Use RudderStack’s React Native SDK to send events from your React Native application to various destinations.

 RudderStack uses UUID as anonymousId regardless of whether collectDeviceId is set to true or false.

-If you are updating your Flutter SDK from an older version (< v1.9.0), then:
+If you have updated your React Native SDK from an older version (< v1.9.0), then:

 RudderStack will continue to use the device ID as anonymousId - it will not break the existing SDK behavior until you set collectDeviceId to false.